Skip to Content

 Common Types of Rocks You Can Find in Nebraska

-You can find these, along with other types of agates in places such as the Agate Fossil Beds, Valentine, Niobrara River, Nemaha River, Crawford, Platte River, Fairbury, Orella, Pine Ridge, Omaha, Steel City, or Fullerton, among many other places.
+You can find these, along with other types of agates, in places such as the Agate Fossil Beds, Valentine, Niobrara River, Nemaha River, Crawford, Platte River, Fairbury, Orella, Pine Ridge, Omaha, Steel City, or Fullerton, among many other places.

 What Minerals Are Found in Nebraska?

-Plenty of minerals and crystals can be found in Nebraska, and various locations allow for gem hunters to collect them.
+Plenty of minerals and crystals can be found in Nebraska, and various locations allow gem hunters to collect them.
 There are even some rare types of minerals in this state.

 To name just a few of the minerals that you can find in Nebraska, some of the most popular are gold, Jasper, celestite, feldspar, gypsum, magnetite, biotite, aragonite, autunite, sphalerite, selenite, siderite, ankerite, fluorite, and chalcopyrite, among many others.